Data Protection Fair Processing Notice

 We will take steps to protect your personal data against loss or theft, as well as from unauthorized access, disclosure, copying, use or modification, regardless of the format in which it is held.

-We will normally retain your personal data for an indefinite period if you have transacted a financial agreement we have introduced to a lending partner, this is in line with our regulatory responsibilities set out by the FCA (Financial Conduct authority).
+We will normally retain your personal data for an indefinite period if you have transacted a financial agreement we have introduced to a lending partner.
 If we have worked with you on a financial opportunity that was not transacted we will delete all personal data held when we have been instructed, by you, that you no longer wish to proceed with the financial agreement application, or we have been unable to progress a financial application.
 Under certain circumstances this period may vary if we consider it necessary for good operational or commercial reasons, or in order to meet other legal obligations.

 Enquiries, Requests of Concerns